Gradient-based search of quantum phases: discovering unconventional fractional Chern insulators: Abstract

 \section{Abstract}

 The discovery and understanding of new quantum phases has time and again transformed both fundamental physics and technology, yet progress often relies on slow, intuition-based theoretical considerations or experimental serendipity.
 Here, we introduce a general gradient-based framework for targeted phase discovery.
-We define a differentiable function, dubbed ``target-phase loss function'', which encodes spectral fingerprints of a quantum state, thereby recasting phase search as a tractable optimization problem in Hamiltonian space.
-The method is broadly applicable to phases characterized by ground-state degeneracy and can be extended to a wide range of symmetry-broken and topological orders.
-As a demonstration, we apply it to spinless fermions on the kagome lattice and discover two distinctive fractional Chern insulators (FCIs), verified through detailed exact diagonalization: (i) at filling $\nu = 1/3$, a ``non-ideal'' Abelian FCI whose band geometry lies far beyond the Landau-level mimicry paradigm and all recent generalizations; and (ii) at $\nu = 1/2$, a non-Abelian FCI stabilized purely by finite-range two-body interactions.
+We define a function, dubbed ``target-phase loss function'', which encodes fingerprints of a quantum state, thereby recasting phase search as a tractable optimization problem in Hamiltonian space.
+The method is broadly applicable to a wide range of symmetry-broken and topological orders and can be interfaced with most many-body numerical solvers.
+As a demonstration, we apply it to spinless fermions on the kagome lattice using exact diagonalization and discover two distinctive fractional Chern insulators (FCIs): (i) at filling $\nu = 1/3$, a ``non-ideal'' Abelian FCI whose band geometry lies far beyond the Landau-level mimicry paradigm and all recent generalizations; and (ii) at $\nu = 1/2$, a non-Abelian FCI stabilized purely by finite-range two-body interactions.
 These results provide the first explicit realization of such types of FCIs and establish a versatile paradigm for systematic quantum-phase discovery.